Rocky Almestica, Laisha Landrum: Florida Teen Left For Dead In Garbage After Boom Box Beating, ‘For My Woman’

 Investigators say that the noises residents heard was Emily Clemons beating on the walls inside the dumpster to get attention.
 It is also alleged that sounds were coming from the radio.

-Days later police were directed to Rocky Almestica, who was dating Emily Clemons.
+Days later, police were directed to Rocky Almestica, who was dating Emily Clemons.
 Detectives learned that Rocky Almestica was also seeing another teen girl named Laisha Landrum, with whom he had a small child.

 Teen Love Triangle Leads To Murder